geoffreycrofte/juiz-social-post-sharer/readme.txt

 = 1.1.2 =
 * New hook for developper (can now hook shared url)
-* Styles : New optionnal style for buttons (thanks to <a href="http://tonytrancard.fr">Tony</a>)
+* Styles: New optionnal style for buttons (thanks to <a href="http://tonytrancard.fr">Tony</a>)
-* Styles : bug correction for Chrome
+* Styles: bug correction for Chrome
-* Styles : little margin added before and after line of buttons
+* Styles: little margin added before and after line of buttons

 = 1.1.1 =
 * Styles bug correction